jouros/Hashivault/README.md

 Cluster ID      72fb83bd-8e20-3a2b-f874-1ed68a197c50
 HA Enabled      false
 ```
+Above unseal step have to done every time Vault is restarted.

 In my demo Lab Vault is using default file backend srorage, do not use file storage for any serious use.
 If you want file backend, you can use raft which has ommand for taking snapshot of storage for backup.
 My config is just for testing Vault integration to K8s:
 ```text